The Shafarevich conjecture for hypersurfaces in abelian varieties: Hodge--Deligne systems

 If $G$ acts faithfully on $V$, then a $G$-filtration is determined by the corresponding filtration on $V$, as in Remark \ref{rmk_gstr}; we will use this without comment.

 We mention in passing that, even if $G$ is reductive, the parabolic $P$ does not quite determine the filtration.
-If $G$ is reductive, then $P$ determines a filtration on every representation of $G$ \emph{only up to indexing}.
+If $G$ is reductive, then $P$ determines a filtration on every representation of $G$ \emph{only up to reindexing}.

-\subsubsection{$\Gsemi$-filtrations vs $\Gzero$-filtrations}
+\subsubsection{$G$-filtrations vs.\ $G_0$-filtrations}

-Let $\Gsemi$ and $\Gzero$ be as in Section \ref{semilinear_section}.
-(The discussion in this section applies to any group $G$ whose identity component is reductive, but we will apply it only to $\Gsemi$ and $\Gzero$.)
+Let $G$ be an algebraic group over a field of characteristic zero whose identity component $G^0$ is reductive.